Merzasphor/MWSE/docs/source/types/tes3soundGenerator.md

 ### `sound`

+*Read-only*.
 Sound object tied to this sound generator.

 **Returns**: